 Explore all 12 Dorian fingerings, but don’t feel that you have to have these Dorian shapes under your fingers at all times.

-Over time, you’ll pick favorites and they’ll work their way into your playing, while others you might not use that much.
+Over time you pick favorites and they work their way into your playing, while others you might not use that much.

 This is fine, and is part of the learning process as you work through technical items in your studies.

-You can now take these Dorian scales a step further by learning two-octave shapes on the fretboard.
+You can now take these Dorian modes a step further by learning two-octave shapes on the fretboard.

-These shapes come in handy when you’re soloing over longer chords in tunes like “So What” and “Maiden Voyage.”
+These shapes come in handy when you solo over longer chords in tunes like “So What” and “Maiden Voyage.”

-You will now check out scale patterns over the Dorian scales that you’ve learned up to this point in the lesson.
+You now check out patterns over the Dorian modes that you’ve learned up to this point in the lesson.